jedi4ever/veewee/doc/running.md

 ## Calling veewee

 ### Using veewee cli

-The first way to call veewee is through the 'veewee' cli command:
+The first way to call veewee is through the `veewee` cli command:

     $ veewee
     Tasks: